The best clubs in Rome

 Via del Tritone, 118 (Barberini)

-COHO Apartment, a hip, two-floor locale in the heart of Rome has made a comeback and is fast becoming one of the city’s hottest hangouts.
-Head upstairs and you’ll stumble upon a sleek space reminiscent of a New York-style apartment, with wide glass windows that look out onto Via del Tritone.
-Meanwhile, downstairs is pure exotic fusion, with a space for dancing, and tables scattered throughout the room like islands in an archipelago.
+Aforisma, a hip, two-floor locale in the heart of Rome is fast becoming one of the city’s hottest hangouts.
+Head upstairs and you’ll stumble upon a sleek space reminiscent of a New York-style apartment, with wide glass windows that look out onto Via del Tritone–an exclusive loft, overlooking the splendid Piazza Barberini.
+A dinner club that combines the intimacy of a cocktail bar with the sophistication of a restaurant of another era.
+Warm textures, intense greens, vintage woods and golden browns grant the comfort and the unique atmosphere for a chic evening, among the notes of a sax, on Chesterfield sofas and parades of gourmet courses.

 Sheket – Slow Bar